 In recent years, the significance and function of these offices and ministries have come to the forefront, and a global resurgence is taking place of the power, authority and expansion of the Gospel that is described in the «Acts of the Apostles».
 Sociologically, theologically and spiritually this has all the hallmarks of a global movement, especially in Asia, Africa and Latin America.
 The terms «Apostolic Movement» and the «New Apostolic Reformation» are used interchangeably, depicting the largest and fastest growing segment of Christianity worldwide.

-Churches of the Apostolic Movement embrace the only Christian mega block growing faster than Islam, states Professor Emeritus of Fuller Theological Seminary, Dr. C. Peter Wagner, who was the first Presiding Apostle of International Coalition of Apostles (1999-2010).
+Churches of the Apostolic Movement embrace the only Christian mega block growing faster than Islam, stated Professor Emeritus of Fuller Theological Seminary, Dr. C. Peter Wagner, who was the first Presiding Apostle of International Coalition of Apostles (1999-2010).

 The statistician David B. Barrett has estimated that pentecostal-charismatics will have reached 740 million human beings by the year 2025.
 But in the study «World Christian Trends, Ad 30-Ad 2200: Interpreting the Annual Christian Megacensus» (William Carey Library, 2001 – co-author Todd Johnson) Barrett concludes that only 12 percent of this growth takes place in «traditional pentecostalism», which includes the Pentecostal Movement in Europe.
-Virtually all dynamic growth happens in congregations and movements that are often called «neo-pentecostal», «neo-charismatic», «the third wave», or as Wagner puts it: «The New Apostolic Reformation».
+Virtually all dynamic growth happens in congregations and movements that are often called «neo-pentecostal», «neo-charismatic», «the third wave», or as Wagner put it: «The New Apostolic Reformation».
 Even local churches in historical denominations make dramatic changes with the goal of experiencing reformation and growth.
 It is by no means so that Christianity grows rapidly just because pentecostals, lutherans, catholics and methodists speak a little in tongues, prophesy and pray for the sick.
 Growth happens with costly consequences of faith!

 In 1973, Dr. Wagner had written the groundbreaking study on the enormous growth of the pentecostal revival in Latin-America: «Look Out!
 The Pentecostals are Coming!» (Creation House, 1973).
 Here he introduced the nine characteristics of this growth: 1) Power from on high.
 2) The gospel to the people.
 3) Church planting.
 4) Plant seeds in good soil.
 5) Healthy churches.
 6) Theological training on the streets.
 7) Fun in church!
 8) Prayer for the sick.
 9) Social involvement.